 Depending on the programs abroad country, students may be required to obtain a visa for the host country.
 In some cases, international students may be required to return to their home country to apply for a study abroad visa.
 Students should plan ahead and make sure they understand all entry requirements to the programs abroad destination as part of the planning process for programs abroad.
 Please visit the Programs Abroad Website.

-Be sure to consult a PDSO/DSO in the Office of Global Programs to have your immigration documents reviewed and signed before you leave the U.S.
+Be sure to consult a PDSO/DSO in the Moon International Center to have your immigration documents reviewed and signed before you leave the U.S.